 Other types of filtration found in air purifiers:

-- Activated carbon filters: These filters have finely ground activated carbon, which contains an electric charge capable of attracting things like odor particles.
+- Activated carbon filters: These filters have finely ground activated carbon, which has an electric charge capable of attracting things like odor particles.

 Do Air Purifiers Help with Dust?

-Do Air Purifiers Help with Allergies?
+How Effective Are Air Purifiers with Allergies?

 Do Air Purifiers Help with Mold?